 Dear Old Dad.
 He just never seems to get the same respect that Mom does.

 While Mother’s Day was established as a national holiday by Woodrow Wilson back in 1914, attempts to establish an official Father’s Day were repeatedly rebuked by Congress and others for many decades.
-Why isn’t exactly clear.
-It took until 1966 when Lyndon Johnson finally issued a proclamation designating the third Sunday in June as Father’s Day, “honoring fathers and celebrating fatherhood, paternal bonds, and the influence of fathers in society.”
+Why, isn’t exactly clear.
+Incredibly, it wasn’t until 1966 when Lyndon Johnson finally issued a proclamation designating the third Sunday in June as Father’s Day, “honoring fathers and celebrating fatherhood, paternal bonds, and the influence of fathers in society.”
 Well, better late than never, I guess…

-In the popular music arena, songwriters seemed to give mothers and fathers equal attention.
+In the popular music arena, songwriters seemed to give mothers and fathers equal treatment.
 From folk to blues, from R&B to Christian, from funk to ballads, from country to swing, every genre is represented with songs about fathers.
-I was chagrined to find, though, that a preponderance of Daddy tunes were about what a deadbeat he was, leaving home, fooling around, drinking too much.
+I was chagrined to find, though, that a preponderance of Daddy tunes were about what a deadbeat he was, leaving home, fooling around, drinking too much, and so forth.
 Still, there are plenty of songs that praise Pops… if you look hard enough…

 “Father and Son,” Cat Stevens, 1970

 In “Father and Son,” the lovely yet powerful call-and-response piece from 1970’s “Tea for the Tillerman,” Stevens creates a somewhat tense dialog between a man and his son, who hold different opinions about life and love.
 The father admonishes the boy — “you’re still young, that’s your fault, there’s so much you have to know” — and the son retorts, “How can I try to explain, when I do he turns away again, it’s always been the same old story…” In the end, they agree the boy must leave home and find his own way: “Away, away, away, I know I have to make this decision alone…”